matzsoft/adventofcode/2023/README.md

 ### Day 21

-Part 2 is a complete mess and doesn't even solve the general problem.
-It only works on my data and not even on the examples.
-It uses a bunch of numbers derived by looking at my data with the help of the program.
-Then I took the numbers and just output the result.
-I need to write code that will determine those numbers for any data.
+Part 2 is now a general solution for any "real" data.
+It does not work on the examples and still takes over 2 seconds to run.

 ### Day 25